PESTILLILAB/tacademia.hugo/content/team/feature_diversity.md

 ---
 title: Diversity
-subtitle : It takes the world to understand the brain and the world is a village rich with people with different backgrounds and ideas. image : /img/Neurodiversity.png tags : ['feature']
+subtitle : It takes the world to understand the brain and the world is a village rich in people with different backgrounds. image : /img/Neurodiversity.png tags : ['feature']
 ---